 - Serve immediately with 1/2 cup of butter on top.or turn crock pot to warm and let sit in crock pot until ready to use.

-To make it healthier, you can always do light sour cream, light cream cheese and skip the butter.
+To make these mashed potatoes healthier, you can always use light sour cream, light cream cheese and skip the butter.

 Nutritional Information is estimated, not exact.